 Proposed changes

+TGax editor: Change the term SR_DELAY to the term SR_DELAYED throughout the entire amendment. (#21485)

+TGax editor: Change the following section 26.10 Spatial reuse operation as described below

 Spatial reuse operation

 General

 The objective of HE spatial reuse operation is to allow the medium to be reused more often between OBSSs in dense deployment scenarios by the early identification of signals from overlapping basic service sets (OBSSs) and interference management.